 Sunderland Carers Centre Service Status

-Sunderland Carers Centre is open and offering information, advice and guidance via email, telephone or social media – The Carers Centre Building is closed to the public.
+Sunderland Carers Centre is open and offering information, advice and guidance via email, telephone or social media – The Carers Centre Building has now re-opened to the public.

 Facebook: Sunderland Carers Centre

-We appreciate that anxieties are high for a lot of people and during this period we are offering information, advice and support via telephone and email.
+We appreciate that anxieties are high for a lot of people and during this period we are still offering information, advice and support via telephone, email and in person.
 Please do not hesitate to contact us for ongoing support.
-A full list of Staff contact numbers can be found on our ‘Contact us’ page.

 SEND IASS Service: